Analytical studies on 3D hairy rotating black hole interiors: Kasner inversion and transitions

-Note that the above discussion is only valid within the frame of Kasner transitions.
-Since we have introduced rotation, which can trigger a Kasner inversion, $|v_n|$ may be suddenly raised by \eqref{expr-v-inver} at some $n$.
-Therefore, the complete internal configuration of the BKL singularity can be described as follows: if the initial value $\abs {v_{in}} <|v_c|$, then the interior undergoes a series of Kasner transitions, during which $\abs v$ becomes progressively smaller than $|v_c|$.
+{Note that the above discussion regarding whether $v$ between two neighboring epochs increases or decreases, is only valid for Kasner transitions.
+Since a Kasner inversion may abruptly raise $|v_n|$ at some $n$ by \eqref{expr-v-inver}, the full interior evolution is determined by the co-effect of inversion and transitions, more precisely, by the critical values of $v_c^I$ and $v_c^T$.
+It is remarkable that the two critical values are equal,\footnote{ The critical value $v_c^I$ is independent of the choice of parameters in potential \eqref{expr-potential-generic}, since all potential terms can be neglected in the vicinity of inversion. $v_c^T$ is also independent of the choice, since the analytical derivation of $v_c^T$ remains the same under the reasonable assumptions \eqref{eq:Hproperity} with \eqref{expr-assump-hn}.} which leads to the full interior evolution not only simple but also highly interesting.} If the initial value $\abs {v_{in}} <v_c^T$, then the interior undergoes a series of Kasner transitions, during which $\abs v$ becomes progressively smaller than $v_c^T$.
 Once $\abs v$ reaches a certain value $\abs {v_0}$, the rotation terms become non-negligible as $\rho$ increases, leading to a Kasner inversion.
-As a result, $\abs v$ is raised suddenly above $|v_c|$, and no further inversion occurs, as discussed in Sec. \ref{sec-inv}.
-The interior then undergoes infinitely many transitions, with $\abs v$ between two neighboring epochs increasing monotonically, as illustrated in Fig. \ref{fig-inv-tran}.
-Similarly, if the initial value $\abs {v_{in}}>|v_c|$, then $\abs v$ becomes progressively larger than $|v_c|$.
-In this case, no inversion occurs, and the interior experiences only infinitely many transitions, which is described in Fig. \ref{fig-no-inv-tran}.
+As a result, $\abs v$ is raised abruptly above $v_c^I$.
+The interior then undergoes infinitely many transitions, with $\abs v$ increasing monotonically as illustrated in Fig. \ref{fig-inv-tran}. {Since $\abs v$ is always greater than $v_c^I$ thereafter, no further inversion occurs as discussed in Sec. \ref{sec-inv}.} Similarly, if the initial value $\abs {v_{in}}>v_c^T$, then $\abs v$ becomes progressively larger than $v_c^T$.
+In this case, no inversion occurs, and the interior undergoes only infinitely many transitions, which is described in Fig. \ref{fig-no-inv-tran}.

 It is important to emphasize that there are at most two types of Kasner transitions in $|v|$ between two neighboring epochs: monotonically increasing and decreasing.
-This is because, under the reasonable assumption \eqref{expr-assump-hn} for a super-exponential potential, the critical value for inversion exactly coincides with that for transitions.
+This is because the critical value for the inversion exactly coincides with that for the transitions, leading to the fact that the inversion triggered by rotation only alters the monotonous behavior of $\abs v$ before and after the inversion, without introducing any more complicated interior structures.
 We do not focus extensively on the sign of $s_n$, which determines whether the scalar field oscillates or evolves monotonically at late times.